jfcloutier/karma_system/design_notes/acting.md

 The possible statuses are:

 * `relevant` - the goal was found to relate to one or more experiences of the CA
-* `not_relevant` - the goal does not relate to any experience
+* `not_relevant` - the goal does not relate to any current experience
 * `planned` - a working plan exists to (hopefully) achieve the goal
-* `executed` - the plan for the goal was executed "all the way down"
+* `executed` - the plan for the goal was executed "all the way down" to effector actuations
 * `failed` - no working plan can be found or executed for the goal

 ```mermaid